 Online reviews are more important than ever.
 For businesses being searched for and found online, a user will look at reviews almost immediately.
-There are many different ways and platforms on ways to get reviews, but here are some we recommend:
+There are many different ways and platforms on ways to get reviews, but here are some I recommend:

 Google My Business Reviews